I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 1450 El Prado, San Diego, CA 92102

-If you’re an art lover, The San Diego Museum of Art is worth exploring.
-This museum is home to exhibitions of fine arts featuring European old masters, American art, and works by artists from California and San Diego.
+If you’re an art lover, the San Diego Museum of Art is worth exploring.
+This museum features exhibitions of fine art, including European old masters, American art, and works by California and San Diego artists.

 They regularly bring in new displays of art from all around the world, so you could easily go once a month and not see the same thing.